chaunceygardiner/weewx-loopdata/README.md

 To power Steel Series gauges from WeeWX, you definitely want to use Gary's extension.

 # Installation Instructions
+1. cd to the directory where you have cloned this extension, e.g.,

+   `cd ~/software/weewx-loopdata`
 1. Run the following command.

-`sudo /home/weewx/bin/wee_extension --install ~/software/weewx-loopdata`
+   `sudo /home/weewx/bin/wee_extension --install .`

-Note: The above command assumes a WeeWX installation of `/home/weewx` and
-      that this extension was downloaded to `~/software/weewx-loopdata`.
-      Adjust the command as necessary.

-The above command will insert a section in weewx.conf similar to the following.
-This section is explained below.
+   Note: this command assumes weewx is installed in /home/weewx.
+If it's installed elsewhere, adjust the path of wee_extension accordingly.

+1. The install creates a LoopData section in weewx.conf as shown below.
+Adjust the values accordingly.
+In particular, specify the `target_report` for the report you wish to use for formatting and units.

 ```
 [LoopData]